cbonoz/toastformanagers/README.md

 ## Ok, so how do I interact with Toast For Managers?

 *  "Alexa, ask Toast for Managers for my sales for today.
-*  "Alexa, ask Toast for Managers for my sales on July 15th, 2017.
+*  "Alexa, ask Toast for Managers for my orders yesterday.
-*  "Alexa, ask Toast for Managers to compare my sales today to my sales yesterday.
+*  "Alexa, ask Toast for Managers for my sales on July 15 2017.

 <b><i>Alexa will respond to these requests with responses like these:</i></b>

-*  "For today were $2,467.65.
+*  "On July 15 2017, there were $2,467.65.
 (Say another command, or say help for a list of example questions)
 <!-- TODO: Add more example responses -->

 ## Future Work: